Skip to content

 June Events

-In June, Portland's "festival season" warms up with Rose Fest, Pride, outdoor concerts and beer.
+In June, Portland's "festival season" warms up with Rose Fest, cultural celebrations, outdoor concerts and beer.

 i

 June is called “festival season” for a reason.
-The city comes to life with dozens of special seasonal events and things to do, including the city’s biggest party — the Portland Rose Festival — along with Portland Pride Parade and Festival and the high-flying Festival of Balloons.
-Read on for our top picks of things to do during a visit to Portland in June, or search our full events calendar to see everything on offer.
+The city comes to life with dozens of special seasonal events and things to do, including the city’s biggest party — the Portland Rose Festival — and the high-flying Festival of Balloons.
+Read on for our top picks of Portland events and other things to do during a June visit, or search our full events calendar to see everything on offer.

 Portland Rose Festival